The holonomy of a singular leaf: Higher holonomies of singular leaves

 We now give a long exact sequence that computes the homotopy groups of a singular foliation.

-\begin{proposition} Let ${\mathcal F} $ be a singular foliation that admits a geometric resolution near a point $m \in M$ and $\mathbf F $ be the universal holonomy Lie groupoid.
-Then there is a natural exact sequence of groups as follows:
+\begin{proposition} Let ${\fol{F}} $ be a singular foliation that admits a geometric resolution and $\mathbf F $ be the universal holonomy Lie groupoid.
+Then {for any point $m$ in a leaf $L$,} there is a natural exact sequence of groups as follows:

-where $ \mathbf F|_m = s^{-1}(m)$ is the $s$-fiber over $m$ of the source map, $\mathbf{F}|_m^m$ is the isotropy at $m$ of the universal holonomy Lie groupoid, and $L$ is the leaf through $m$. \end{proposition} \begin{proof} Consider the restriction $\mathfrak i_L \mathbb U^\mathcal F$ of the universal NQ-manifold $ \mathbb U^\mathcal F $ to the leaf $L$.
-The exact sequence \eqref{eq:computingISotropies} is a particular case of the exact sequence obtained in Theorem \ref{thm:snake} to the surjective submersion of NQ-manifold:
+where $ \mathbf F|_m = s^{-1}(m)$ is the $s$-fiber over $m$ of the source map, $\mathbf{F}|_m^m$ is the isotropy at $m$ of the universal holonomy Lie groupoid. \end{proposition} \begin{proof} Consider the restriction $\mathfrak i_L \NQ{U}^\fol{F}$ of the universal NQ-manifold $ \NQ{U}^\fol{F} $ to the leaf $L$.
+The exact sequence \eqref{eq:computingISotropies} is a particular case of the exact sequence obtained in Theorem \ref{thm:snake} to the fibration of NQ-manifolds:

 over the holonomy Lie algebroid of $L$.
-Its fiber over $ \ell$ is the nilpotent part of isotropy Lie $\infty$-alegbra of $ \mathcal F$: for $ n \geq 2 $ its $\pi_n $ coincide with $H^{-n}(\mathcal F , m )$ in view of Example \ref{ex:LieAlgebraNilpotent}, while its $ \pi_1$ is trivial.
+Its fiber over $ \ell$ is the nilpotent part of isotropy Lie $\infty$-algebra of $ \fol{F}$: for $ n \geq 2 $ its $\pi_n $ coincide with $H^{-n}(\fol{F} , m )$ in view of Example \ref{ex:LieAlgebraNilpotent}, while its $ \pi_1$ is trivial.
 Since the holonomy Lie algebroid is the Lie algebroid of the universal holonomy groupoid (see Remark \ref{rmk:holonomyLieAlgerbroid}), Example \ref{ex:LieAlgebroid} gives an expression of its homotopy groups.